Mangesh-Bhattacharya/Python-Projects/README.md

 ## Contributing

 Feel free to fork the repository and contribute by opening issues or submitting pull requests.
-Make sure to follow the guidelines for contributing, and ensure all code is properly tested before submission.
+Follow the guidelines for contributing, and ensure all code is tested correctly before submission.

----

-Let me know if you'd like to customize it further!